10 Mar 2025

 The UK remains an attractive place to start, build, and grow a tech business, with respondents citing the ease of the UK operating environment and ranking it above other markets such as Europe and North America – welcome news for the Government as it seeks to galvanise investment through its flagship ‘Invest 2035’ Industrial Strategy, which recognises tech and digital as one of the UK’s strongest high-growth sectors.

-Government itself sees a strong vote of confidence from the sector too, with twice as many tech firms believing the Government has performed well than poorly.
+Government itself sees a strong vote of confidence from the sector too, with twice as many tech firms believing the Government has performed well rather than poorly.
 Businesses also report their sights are set on growth – expanding their customer base, offering new services, and entering new markets.

 Some work still remains to be done, however.
 Our survey found significant variations between the responses of larger and smaller businesses, with SMEs repeatedly reporting greater concerns and lower levels of confidence in their economic outlook.
 High energy costs and high levels of business taxation were also cited as major challenges for the sector to navigate in the year ahead.
 Addressing these concerns will be critical in ensuring sustained growth in the long-term.